BestTimesToVisit.com Logo

 packing

-Pack light, breathable clothing suitable for hot and humid weather.
-Don't forget insect repellent, sunscreen, and a reusable water bottle to stay hydrated.
-Comfortable walking shoes are a must, as you'll likely be doing a lot of exploring on foot.
+Pack light, breathable clothing suitable for warm, humid weather.
+Bring comfortable walking shoes as you'll likely be doing a lot of walking.
+Don't forget insect repellent, sunscreen, and a reusable water bottle to stay hydrated, especially during Carnival.

 Weather Details